IVRL/DyNCA/README.md

 ![](data/repo_images/teaser.png)

-Starting from a seed state, DyNCA iteratively updates it, generating an image sequence.
-We extract images from this sequence and compare them with an appearance target as well as a motion target to obtain the DyNCA training objectives.
+[comment]: <> (Starting from a seed state, DyNCA iteratively updates it, generating an image sequence.
+We extract images from this)

+[comment]: <> (sequence and compare them with an appearance target as well as a motion target to obtain the DyNCA training objectives.)

-After training, DyNCA can adapt to seeds of different height and width, and synthesize videos with arbitrary length.
+[comment]: <> (After training, DyNCA can adapt to seeds of different height and width, and synthesize videos with arbitrary length.)

-Sequentially applying DyNCA updates on the seed synthesizes dynamic texture videos in real-time.
+[comment]: <> (Sequentially applying DyNCA updates on the seed synthesizes dynamic texture videos in real-time.)

 ## Run in Google Colab